 This agreement between you and DDWA, including all attachments or amendments thereof.
-This Policy constitutes the entire contract between the parties and supersedes any prior agreement, or understanding between the parties.
+This Policy

 Primary Teeth

 The original baby teeth that come in first.
 Your primary teeth are temporary and fall out.

 Quadrants

 Dentists think of your mouth as having four sections, called quadrants: the top left and right sides, and the bottom left and right sides of your mouth.